 For each capability the nominal outputs and additional outputs are defined.
 These functional data should be identified in the telemetry list coming from the star sensor.

 The outputs as defined in this document are purely related to the performance of the sensor, and represent the minimum information to be provided by the sensor to possess the capability.
-Other aspects, such as sensor housekeeping data, data structures and the TM/TC interface, are outside the scope of this Standard.
+Other aspects, such as sensor housekeeping data and data structures, are outside the scope of this Standard.

 1 The same capabilities can be defined for Star Sensors employed on spinning spacecraft (Star Scanner) where star images are acquired at angular rate up to tens of deg/s driving the detector with a dedicated technique.
-For Star Sensor based on CCD detector, an example of this technique could be the Time Delay Integration (TDI).
+For Star Sensor based on CCD detector, an example of this technique is the Time Delay Integration (TDI).
 It is outside the scope of this specification to give detailed capability definitions for this kind of sensor.

-2 Optional features are included in Annex CAnnex B.6.
+2 Optional features are included in Annex C.

 Figure 4-1: Schematic generalized Star Sensor model